-With the engine running, press the button 1 for approximately 5 seconds, until you hear a warning beep.
+With the engine running, press button 1 for approximately five seconds until you hear a beep.

 If you experience an operating fault (no automatic locking, the indicator light incorporated in button 1 does not light up when trying to lock the opening elements, etc.), firstly check that the opening elements are properly closed.
 If they are properly closed, contact an authorised dealer.